SharePoint/sp-dev-provisioning-templates/system/pages/ServiceDescriptionLong.md

 **Is the service code open-source?**

-Code used by the service will be released as an open-source sample later 2019.
-Provisioning uses the PnP Provisioning Engine, which is already open-sourced and available using code or PowerShell.
+Code used by the service is open-source and available in [this GitHub repository](https://github.com/SharePoint/sp-provisioning-service/).
+Provisioning uses the PnP Provisioning Engine, which is open-sourced too and available using code or PowerShell.
+The source code of the PnP Provisioning Service is available [here](https://github.com/pnp/PnP-Sites-Core).

 **I identified an issue on the service - where to report it?**